-Table 4 provides more information about the patterns in Figure 8.
-Consider Panel A, which focuses on US data.
-Column (1) reports a regression of $NET(MP_t + GS_t)$ on cumulative market returns over the preceding 66 trading days that mirrors the bin scatter on the left side of Figure 8.
-The slope coefficient of -0.2 implies that a 20 percent drop in the US market raises $NET(MP_t + GS_t)$ by 4.0 percentage points, which is 28 percent as large as the overall share of US jumps attributed to monetary policy or government spending from 1900 to 2023.
-This effect dwarfs the mean value of $NET(MP_t + GS_t)$ on jump days, which is 0.2 ppts.
-Comparing columns (2) and (3) reveals that the countercyclicality of jumps attributed to monetary policy and government spending became much stronger in recent decades.
-In particular, column (3) says that a 20 percent market drop raises $NET(MP_t + GS_t)$ by 11.1 ppts, which is 78 percent as large as the overall share of US jumps triggered by monetary policy and government spending.
+Table 4 provides quantitative information about these patterns.
+Panel A considers US data from 1900 to 2023.
+Column (1) reports a regression of $NET(MP_t + GS_t)$ on cumulative market returns over the preceding 66 trading days using a specification that mirrors the bin scatter in Figure 8.
+The slope coefficient of -0.29 implies that a 20 percent drop in the US market raises $NET(MP_t + GS_t)$ by 5.8 percentage points.13 This effect dwarfs the mean value of $NET(MP_t + GS_t)$ on jump days, which is only 0.2 percentage points.

-These results tell us how jump attributions relate to prior stock market performance, conditional on a jump occurring.
-Perhaps more interesting is the question of how prior market performance relates to unconditional jump likelihoods.
+Column (1) tells us how jump attributions relate to prior market performance, conditional on a jump occurring.
+Perhaps more interesting is how prior market performance relates to unconditional jump likelihoods.
 To address this question, we expand the sample to include all trading days, setting $NET(MP_t + GS_t)$ to zero on non-jump days.
-Consider column (6), which covers 1980 to 2023.
-The slope coefficient implies that a 20 percent market drop raises $NET(MP_t + GS_t)$ by 2.1 percentage points.
-This effect equals 59 percent of the unconditional jump likelihood (regardless of reason or direction) and 126 percent of the unconditional likelihood of an upward jump (regardless of reason).
-It equals four times the unconditional likelihood of a jump triggered by monetary policy or government spending.
+Consider column (2) in Panel A. The slope coefficient implies that a 20 percent market drop raises $NET(MP_t + GS_t)$ by 2.8 percentage points.
+This effect equals 81 percent of the unconditional jump likelihood (regardless of reason or direction) and 173 percent of the unconditional likelihood of an upward jump (regardless of reason).
+It is 5.7 times the unconditional likelihood of a jump triggered by monetary policy or government spending.
 In sum, stock market drops over the preceding three months foreshadow a sharply heightened likelihood that monetary policy or government spending triggers an upward jump.
-This effect has strengthened over time, as seen by comparing columns (5) and (6).
-That is, US monetary and fiscal authorities have become more effective at engineering positive news shocks in the wake of stock market declines.